-Learn About Withdrawal
+Learn About Opiate Withdrawal

 When a person decides to stop using a drug, after dependency or addiction has begun, that individual may experience physical symptoms of withdrawal as the body adjusts itself.
 Many symptoms in the body are altered upon taking large amounts of opiates for periods of time.
 Withdrawal effects occur as it takes time for the body to adjust to no longer having opiates in the system.
 Withdrawal may be mild to severe depending on the individual’s circumstances.
-A primary care provider can typically use diagnostic tools to sort out history of use and symptoms to determine best course of action.
+A primary care provider can typically use diagnostic tools to sort out the history of use and symptoms to determine the best course of action.

-Opiates attach to receptors in the brain, spinal cord and gastrointestinal tract.
+Opiates attach to receptors in the brain, spinal cord, and gastrointestinal tract.
 When attached, the effects are exerted.
 This may include some impacts people are not aware of including:

 - Brainstem function which controls breathing and heartbeat